 What we do?

 We help communities see the hidden crime of human trafficking.
-Our programs build a path to more equitable understanding of the problem since as a multi-culture criminal activity, human trafficking is more than just a single subject to be taught; it is a concept that should infuse almost every subject that makes vulnerable people to be targeted by traffickers.
+Our programs build a path to more equitable understanding of the problem since as a multi-culture criminal activity, human trafficking is more than just a single subject to be taught; To fight against it, we should infuse and eliminate every subject that makes vulnerable people to be targeted by traffickers. .

 Lack of community awareness and existence of various types of social discriminations that some of our community members face make them even more vulnerable to trafficking situations.
 Our goal is to empower our communities through education about how to identify- and report- human trafficking to minimize victimization of vulnerable people.